animeshkumar2/event-hub-connect/BUSINESS_MODEL_AND_USER_JOURNEY.md

       - City
       - "View Details" button (links to `/vendor/{vendorId}`)

+**Filtering Logic (CRITICAL - Event Type → Category → Listing):**
+1. **Event Type Filter** (First Level - Applied in `flattenPackages`):
+   - If `eventType` is provided, items MUST have `eventTypes` array
+   - Items without `eventTypes` are excluded
+   - Items must explicitly include the selected `eventType` in their `eventTypes` array
+   - **Strict Rule**: No fallback - items without matching event type are excluded

+2. **Event Type → Category Validation** (Second Level - Applied in `filteredAndSortedPackages`):
+   - If `eventType` is present, item's category must be in `eventTypeCategories[eventType]`
+   - This prevents items from appearing in event types where their category is not relevant
+   - Example: "Hair Styling Service" (category: 'mua') won't appear in "Birthday" event if 'mua' is not in Birthday's allowed categories

+3. **Category Filter** (Third Level - Applied in `filteredAndSortedPackages`):
+   - Filters by **ITEM category** (`package.category` or `listing.category`), NOT vendor category
+   - **Strict Rule**: Exact match required - `item.category === selectedCategory`
+   - For packages: Uses `package.category || vendor.category` (package category takes precedence)
+   - For listings: Uses `listing.category` (explicit, required)
+   - Items without category are excluded
+   - When "All Categories" is selected, category filter is not applied

+4. **Listing Type Filter**:
+   - "All Listings": Shows both packages and individual listings
+   - "Packages Only": Shows only packages (type: 'package')

 **User Actions:**
 - Type in search bar → Filters results in real-time
+- Click "All Categories" → Removes category filter, shows all listings
-- Click category tab → Filters by category, updates URL
+- Click category tab → Filters by category (strict match), updates URL, uses `flushSync` for immediate state update
-- Click listing type filter → Filters between "All Listings" and "Packages Only"
+- Click listing type filter → Filters between "All Listings" and "Packages Only", updates URL
 - Click Filters button → Expands/collapses filter panel
-- Select filters → Updates results
+- Select filters → Updates results immediately (no refresh needed)
 - Click "Clear Filters" → Resets all filters
 - Select sort option → Reorders results
 - Click "View Details" → Navigate to Vendor Details page
+- Click "Details" on package → Opens modal with `PremiumPackageCard` (blurred background)

 ---